stjordanis/terra-docs-old/docs/node-terracli.md

 ### Submit an Exchange Rate Vote

-Validators must submit two price vote transactions to participate in the oracle; a `prevote` containing the hash of the actual vote in the first vote period, and a `vote` containing the salt of the hash submitted in the prevote phase to prove honestly.
+Validators must submit two exchange rate vote transactions to participate in the oracle; a `prevote` containing the hash of the actual vote in the first vote period, and a `vote` containing the salt of the hash submitted in the prevote phase to prove honestly.
 The hash is the leading 20 bytes of the SHA256 hexa string run over the string of the format `salt:price:denom:validator-address`.

 To submit a prevote, run: